apes-suite/musubi/paper.md

 (MPI) parallelization with a fully distributed handling of the mesh data, avoiding bottlenecks on individual processors and enabling the scaling of the simulation to hundreds of thousands of MPI processes.
+Musubi is utilized to solve flow problems in the ultrasound simulator PROTEUS developed at the University of Twente [@Blanken:2025].

 # The lattice Boltzmann method